ZEPBOUND- tirzepatide injection, solution

 ZEPBOUND® (tirzepatide) Injection, for subcutaneous use Initial U.S. Approval: 2022 WARNING: RISK OF THYROID C-CELL TUMORSSee full prescribing information for complete boxed warning.

-INDICATIONS AND USAGEZEPBOUND® is a glucose-dependent insulinotropic polypeptide (GIP) receptor and glucagon-like peptide-1 (GLP-1) receptor agonist indicated as an adjunct to a reduced-calorie diet and increased physical activity for chronic weight management in adults with an initial body mass index (BMI) of:
+INDICATIONS AND USAGEZEPBOUND® is a glucose-dependent insulinotropic polypeptide (GIP) receptor and glucagon-like peptide-1 (GLP-1) receptor agonist indicated in combination with a reduced-calorie diet and increased physical activity to reduce excess body weight and maintain weight reduction long term in adults with obesity or adults with overweight in the presence of at least one weight-related comorbid condition.
+(1) Limitations of Use:

 DOSAGE AND ADMINISTRATION